aniass/Face-Detection/README.md

 # Face Detection

 ## General info
-In this project was used OpenCV library to detect face, eyes and smile in an image.
+In this project used OpenCV library to detect face, eyes and smile in an image.
 The OpenCV library has two pre-trained face detection classifiers and this task was used Harr Classifier.

 ## Project includes: